Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/Page Backlog - To Do/The Way.md

 This page is a [[Work In Progress]] meant to progressively grow out into a comprehensive New [[Way of Being]] that, if [[Operationalize|Operationalized]], can _cause_ us to progressively rise towards the fullness of our [[Potential]] and flourish in harmony with [[One]] and [[All]].

+This can be done by integrating and aligning our Selves, our families, our teams, our groups, our organizations, our communities, and the total community of communities in a Way that creates throughput of our overarching and uniting Goals and Values.

 Our [[Way of Being]] must comprehensively grapple with and address all elements of life and society, at every fractal level without exception.

 Until we have something better in place, here are some starting points that begin to articulate and weave together our [[Current Best Understanding]] of the [[Way]]:

+## Intention, Vision, and Goal
+Without a shared intention, vision, and goal, it will be impossible to align our Selves and move together.

+- [[Provisional Declaration]]  - A very basic articulation

 ## Individual Resources
 - [[Your Starting Point]] - Work in progress